-- 3) Tarrant County College (TCC) recently decided that if a performing arts center were to be built, it should be located on the College's Northeast Campus to be closer and more convenient to the students on campus. - 4) After the decision was made by TCC to move any future performing arts center on-campus, a non-scientific, informal online survey was conducted, requesting input on the use of the 4.5 acres.
+- 3) Tarrant County College (TCC) recently decided that if a performing arts center were to be built, it should be located on the College's Northeast Campus to be closer and more convenient to the students on campus.
+The removal of this major civic facility as an anchor to the district has therefore created the need for alternative non-residential uses. - 4) After the decision was made by TCC to move any future performing arts center on-campus, a non-scientific, informal online survey was conducted, requesting input on the use of the 4.5 acres.
 Below is the one-question survey: